-The Pixelwhip Rev4 now has 40 colour modes (up from 17 on the Rev3) split into 4 groups.
-The durable handle now includes a soft, grippy foam that can be removed for battery maintenence, and features a single button that turns the Pixel Whip on and off with a long press or cycles through the 40 colour modes of the PixelWhip with a short press.
+The Pixelwhip 4 has 40 colour modes split into four groups.
+The durable handle includes a soft, grippy foam that can be removed for battery maintenance.
+The handle features a single button to turn the lights on and cycle through the modes.
 The inbuilt swivel is very smooth and allows you to move the fibre optics in every way imaginable without twisting the strands.
-The high quality polymer the fibre optics are made from mean they are also very hard wearing.
+The high-quality polymer the fibre optics are made from mean they are also very hard-wearing.

 The PixelWhip is powered by a single rechargeable 18650 Li-ion battery which is supplied along with a charger.
 A full charge will give you up to 8 hours of glow.
 CAUTION: non-protected 18650 batteries could damage your PixelWhip.
 If you buy extra batteries from another source, make sure they have a protected circuit.
-Your PixelWhip may arrive with battery inserted in reverse to prevent accidental power loss.
-When you first receive your PixelWhip the battery may not be fully charged.
-To reach max capacity the battery may need to be charged for 8 hours or more.
+Your PixelWhip may arrive with the battery inserted in reverse to prevent accidental power loss.
+When you first receive your PixelWhip, the battery may not be fully charged.
+The battery may need to be charged for 8 hours or more.

-How soon and how many fibers you lose depends mainly on how hard you whip.
-Play hard and you may need a new head every 3 months.
-This could be up to every two years for those who like it a little gentler.
+How soon and how many fibres you lose depends mainly on how hard you whip.
+Play hard, and you may need a new head every three months!

-Some tips to prolong the life of your fibers:
+Some tips to prolong the life of your fibres:

-Remember – the fibers can injure your eyes!
+Remember – the fibres can injure your eyes!
 Wearing safety glasses is recommended!
 Not intended for use by children under 14.

 A standard length for light whipping is around 180cm, but this depends on personal preference and the whipping style.
 Short arms?
 You might prefer a shorter whip.
 A lot of whippers like to have extra heads they can trim to the desired length.